microsoft/SimpleStubs/Documentation/Tutorial.md

 It's also possible to instruct SimpleStubs to create stubs for internal interfaces (by default only public interfaces are stubbed) as shown in the configuration sample above.

-It's also possible to generate stubs for interfaces from current project (no tonly referenced projects) as shown in the configuration sample above.
-It's useful if you use shared project as reference.
+It's also possible to generate stubs for interfaces from the current project (not only referenced projects) as shown in the configuration sample above.
+This is useful if you'd like to generate stubs for interfaces that are defined in your test project or in a shared project.

 ## Tips and Tricks